boschresearch/pylife/CONTRIBUTING.md

 ### Writing good commit messages

-Please consider following the [CGL][commit guidelines] when writing your commit message.
-We will not enforce this, but we would appreciate if you do. [git-commit][Here] is a good read why this makes sense.
+Please consider following the [commit guidelines][CGL] when writing your commit message.
+We will not enforce this, but we would appreciate if you do.
+[Here][git-commit] is a good read why this makes sense.

 ## Branching and pull requests